Skip to main contentSkip to footer content

 SJCC currently offers three Noncredit Certificates to provide focused pathways for students seeking career advancement or skill development.

-five adult school districts: San José City College, Evergreen Valley College, Mission College, West Valley College, Campbell Adult and Community Education, East Side Adult Education, Milpitas Adult Education, Santa Clara Adult Education, and Silicon Valley Career Technical Education.
+Members of the SBCAE consist of the following two community college districts and five adult school districts: San José City College, Evergreen Valley College (opens in a new tab), Mission College (opens in a new tab), West Valley College (opens in a new tab), Campbell Adult and Community Education (opens in a new tab), East Side Adult Education (opens in a new tab), Milpitas Adult Education (opens in a new tab), Santa Clara Adult Education (opens in a new tab), and Silicon Valley Career Technical Education (opens in a new tab).

-Noncredit classes are for students who want to gain general knowledge, learn a new skill, upgrade existing skills, enrich their understanding about a wide range of topics, develop personal interests and prepare for taking a credit class.
-Upon completion of a class, students may receive a grade of pass or no pass.
+Noncredit classes are for students who want to gain general knowledge, learn a new skill, upgrade existing skills, enrich their understanding about a wide range of topics, develop personal interests, and prepare for taking a credit class.
+Upon completion of a class, students may receive a grade of Pass or No Pass.
 Noncredit classes are NOT applicable toward a degree and will not appear on your transcript.

 California residents and undocumented residents, 18 years or older, living in California.